BrokenMesh/Webserver/README.md

 HTTPServer _server = new HTTPServer(8080);
 _server.Start();
 ```
-The HTML files are located int the Bin-Dep/root/web folder. this folder will be copied into the build directory in a post-build event.
+The HTML files are located int the `Bin-Dep/root/web` folder. this folder will be copied into the build directory in a post-build event.

 ---
 <br>

 This will create a DynamicServer.
 This server type can change its content somewhat dynamically.
-Its files are located in the Bin-Dep/root/dyn folder.
+Its files are located in the `Bin-Dep/root/dyn` folder.

 ```C#
 DynamicServer _server = new DynamicServer(8080);
 ```

 This will add an Element.
-If the server finds an Element Pointer with the same name it will call the lambda function and replace the Pointer with what the lambda returns.
+If the server finds an Element Pointer with the same nam, it will call the lambda function and replace the Pointer with what the lambda returns.
 ```C#
 _server.AddElement("Title", (string _action) => {
       return "<h1>Hello, World!</h1>";